Qumulo/docs/_includes/content-reuse/admin-guides/authentication-qumulo-core/configuring-saml-single-sign-on-sso.md

 <ul>
   <li>If you use the <code>--require-sso</code> flag, you can no longer use the <code>qq login</code> command with your AD account password.
 Instead, you must <a href="#sso-login">use the <code>qq sso_login</code> command</a>.</li>
   <li>This setting doesn't restrict access through file protocols such as SMB.</li>
   <li>Because the FTP protocol sends passwords in plaintext, it is inherently insecure.
-In addition, many FTP clients don't support Transport Layer Security (TSL) or fall back quietly to the plaintext protocol.
+In addition, many FTP clients don't support Transport Layer Security (TLS) or fall back quietly to the plaintext protocol.
 For this reason, all Qumulo clusters have FTP disabled by default.</li>
 </ul>
 {{site.data.alerts.end}}